Dimas (footballer): Coaching career

 On 16 February 2018, Dimas was appointed assistant coach at EFL Championship club Barnsley under his countryman José Morais.
 At the end of the season, which ended in relegation, the pair left Oakwell.

 On 18 August 2018, Dimas and Morais joined Ukrainian Premier League side Karpaty Lviv.
 At the start of the following year, the pair took positions at Jeonbuk Hyundai Motors in South Korea, though he resigned in April 2019.

+Dimas later returned to Portugal, where he worked as a coach with B-SAD's youth setup.
+In 2025, he reunited with Morais as his assistant at Bodrum FK in Turkey and later followed him to Al-Wahda in the UAE Pro League.
+After Morais departed Al-Wahda in December 2025, Dimas was appointed as the club's interim head coach.

 Style of play

 Although he was neither the most skilful nor influential player, Dimas was known for his stamina, work-rate, and ability to chase down opponents as a full-back, as well as his commitment and ability to make attacking runs down the left flank.